IshaniShashikala/chat-app/README.md

 # chat-app

-This is Nodejs project which is a real-time chat app with a client-side companion
+This is a Nodejs project which is a real-time web application for a chat app with a client-side companion using Socket.io

 ## Tech Stack